MED-1,2 and the C. elegans Mesendoderm

 Our recent work has shown that in MS, MED-1,2 activate the regulator tbx-35.
 Embryos lacking tbx-35 arrest without most of the tissues normally made by MS. Shown at left is the localization of tbx-35 mRNA in an early embryo, using an in situ hybridization protocol developed in our laboratory.

-In the absence of POP-1, tbx-35 continues to be activated in the E cell, suggesting that an additional nuclear Wnt coregulator specifies MS-E differences.
+In the absence of POP-1, tbx-35 continues to be activated in the MS cell, suggesting that an additional nuclear Wnt coregulator specifies MS-E differences.

-Other current projects include identification of targets of MED-1,2 and TBX-35, examination of expression patterns of other embryonic genes, and evaluation of differences in the mesendoderm gene network in other nematode species.
+We are currently trying to further elucidate the genes that function in MS specification downstream of TBX-35 and CEH-51.
+Other current projects include examination of expression patterns of other embryonic genes, and evaluation of differences in the endomesoderm gene network in other nematode species.

 P2-EMS induction (Goldstein, 1992) POP-1 (Lin et al., 1995) Wnt signaling (Rocheleau et al., 1997)